 Another reason that the Grand Velas should be on every traveler’s bucket list is the world-renowned spa.
 Inspired by the jungle and water pools of the Yucatan jungle, the Grand Velas SPA was voted the “Best of the Best” by Virtuoso and Virtuoso Life Magazine in 2010!
 The Seven Water Journey is so blissful that you literally leave this earthly realm.
 Traveling from sauna to steam room to ice room to a shower alternating cold and hot water jets to pools with targeted Jacuzzi jets capped off with your own personal Jacuzzi with tea and biscuits; the water journey is a must!
 Couple the water journey with any of the soothing massages and you will be relaxed for at least a month!
 I highly recommend the Mayan Shawl Massage, which was 80 minutes of physical and spiritual realignment that seemed to touch the very Soul!

-The five world class restaurants at the Grand Velas feature the cuisines of Mexico (FRIDA), France (PIAF), Spain (COCINA DE AUTOR), Asia (SEN LIN), and Italy (LUCCA).
-In addition, there are three all-day restaurants, five bars, and three open-air snack bars offering tasty alternatives for every palate.
+The five world-class restaurants at the Grand Velas feature the cuisines of Mexico (FRIDA), France (PIAF), Spain (COCINA DE AUTOR), Asia (SEN LIN), and Italy (LUCCA).
+In addition, there are three all-day restaurants, six bars— one of which is a karaoke bar — and three open-air snack bars offering tasty alternatives for every palate.
 I dined at Frida and Piaf and both were out-of-this-world, culinary experiences!
 Try the Lobster with Mango Sauce at Frida and the Coquelet Au Four at Piaf is one of my favorite dishes, EVER!
 For breakfast, I suggest you order the American Continental from room service and have it on your terrace.